kodecocodes/video-yfsa1-materials/README.md

 Each edition has its own branch, named `versions/[VERSION]`.
 The default branch for this repo is for the most recent edition.

-These materials have been reviewed and are updated as of Month, Year
+These materials have been reviewed and are updated as of February, 2023.

 ## Figma Design